and88x/afp001_UAV-based-APSL/README.md

     the location of the best measurement taken

 ![](./imgs/Strategy4_simulation.gif)

+## Conclussion and future work

+In this work, we presented an intelligent strategy to locate an air pollutant source on an outdoor area with two UAVs.
+This strategy was compared against the other three in simulated real-time experiments, where a dispersion-advection plume model was used.
+Unlike previous similar works, our research uses more realistic constraints on the UAVs platform (time of flight, ground speed, sensor sensitivity, communication coverage), in addition to experimenting with a very large search area and initial take-offs from different places.
+The proposed strategy uses an equidistributed search based on Hammersley sequences during the exploration phase.
+This allows the UAVs to cover different points of the search area, avoiding the repetition of sampling points.
+Additionally, the k-means grouping algorithm, TSP solver, and cubic spline algorithms are implemented in this phase to optimize and smooth the navigation.
+In the exploitation phase, the information taken by sensors is used to compute the probability of finding the pollutant source and redirect the search to better locations.
+In this phase, semicircular trajectories with decreasing radius are implemented.

+The best results of the proposed strategy were obtained in the exploitation stage, showing final locations closer to the source and higher pollutant concentrations.

+Future work will focus on implementing other bioinspired algorithms to explore efficiently the area.
+Also, planning is made to overcome the following disadvantages of the current work: in first instance, is necessary to add a wind model from acquired wind data to strengthen the probability map.
+The second improvement could be the replacement of the cubic spline with another path tracing algorithm.
+That algorithm must generate curved paths able to diminish the number of speed reductions in UAVs and increase the chances of having smoother navigation.

+### Reference paper

+A. F. García-Calle, L. E. Garza-Castañón and L. I. Minchala-Avila, “Equidistributed Search+Probability Based Tracking Strategy to Locate an Air Pollutant Source With Two UAVs,” in IEEE Access, vol. 9, pp. 118168-118180, 2021, doi: 10.1109/ACCESS.2021.3099425.

 *AF projects: Providing high-quality and very reliable solutions for your science/engineering problems.*